rclone/rclone/docs/content/onedrive.md

 every file under the path supplied and delete all version but the current version.
 Because this involves traversing all the files, then querying each file for versions it can be quite slow.
 Rclone does `--checkers` tests in parallel.
-The command also supports `-i` which is a great way to see what it would do.
+The command also supports `--interactive`/`i` or `--dry-run` which is a great way to see what it would do.

-    rclone cleanup -i remote:path/subdir # interactively remove all old version for path/subdir rclone cleanup remote:path/subdir    # unconditionally remove all old version for path/subdir
+    rclone cleanup --interactive remote:path/subdir # interactively remove all old version for path/subdir rclone cleanup remote:path/subdir               # unconditionally remove all old version for path/subdir

 **NB** Onedrive personal can't currently delete versions